 Foundations in psychodynamic approaches to risk and complexity (CPD75)

-Enhance your skills for working with complex and challenging individuals
+Enhance your clinical skills for working with complex and challenging individuals in mental health, social services, primary care or criminal justice sectors

 This course provides a foundation in psychoanalytic principles and their application to working with complex and challenging individuals.